Engineering Systems BEng (Hons) Course overview

 Introduction to Systems Engineering (15 credits)

-Students will specialise in key aspects of engineering systems, where learning includes modules on signals & communications, electronics (including electromagnetics), mechatronics and systems, data analysis for engineers, and sensor systems and instrumentation.
+You begin to specialise in engineering systems with modules on signals and communications, electronics (including electromagnetics), mechatronics and systems, data analysis for engineers, and sensor systems and instrumentation.

 The Engineer in Society: Sustainability and Circular Economy (15 credits)

 Signals & Communications (15 credits)